-Purchase 1/4 to 3/4 inch thick plywood.
-The dimensions depend on the style headboard you prefer.
+Purchase 1/4- to 3/4-inch-thick plywood.
+The dimensions depend on the style of headboard you prefer.
 A general rule of thumb is to extend the headboard about 3 inches on either side of the mattress and about 24 inches above the mattress, with a total suggested height of 36 inches.
-Typical king-sized beds measure 78 inches wide, while queen mattresses are 60 inches, full beds are 54 inches and twin beds are 39 inches wide.
+Typical king-size beds measure 78 inches wide, while queen mattresses are 60 inches, full beds are 54 inches and twin beds are 39 inches wide.

 Visit a lumber or home improvement store and request the wood to be cut the exact length to save you some time and trouble.
 Or for a contemporary look, cut the wood into three to five equal panels, which will be mounted flush against one another.

 Purchase 2-inch-thick foam the same size as your plywood, and batting the size of your headboard plus an additional 8 inches on each side.

 Choose durable fabric that won't tear easily when stretched.
 Add 12 inches to each side of the headboard's measurements.
 For a 60-inch-wide queen bed, you'll need 84 inches of fabric across and 60 inches for the height of the headboard.